rohitxdev/relay/README.md

 ## Features

-- Video conferencing with upto 20 people in a room
+- Video conferencing with upto 20 people in a call
 - Switch cameras on supported devices
 - Screen sharing with audio on supported devices
 - Floating client video in 2 user call